Current Initiatives

 Next Generation Network (NGN)

 Delivers a more reliable and secure method of transmitting data, essential for faculty research, particularly in the growing areas of science and engineering.
-Includes a security model, suitable for the openness required by a research institution, resulting in strong protection for high-risk use and allowing increased freedom for lower-risk use.
+Includes a security model suitable for the openness required by a research institution, resulting in solid protection for high-risk use and allowing increased freedom for lower-risk use.

 Key areas of focus: